cockroachdb/docs/src/current/cockroachcloud/cluster-management.md

 ## Set a maintenance window

 From your cluster's [**Overview** page]({% link cockroachcloud/cluster-overview-page.md %}), you can view and manage the maintenance and [patch upgrade]({% link cockroachcloud/upgrade-policy.md %}#patch-version-upgrades) window for your cluster.
 During the window, your cluster may experience restarts, degraded performance, and downtime for single-node clusters.
 To help keep your clusters updated while minimizing disruptions, set a window of time when your cluster is experiencing the lowest traffic.
-Note that upgrades may not always be completed by the end of the window.
 If no upgrade window is set, your cluster will be automatically upgraded as soon as new patch versions are available.
 Refer to [Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}).

 {{site.data.alerts.callout_info}}
-Maintenance operations that are critical for cluster security or stability may be applied outside of the upgrade window.
+Maintenance operations that are critical for cluster security or stability may be applied outside of the upgrade window, and upgrades that begin in a maintenance window may not always be completed by the end of the window.
 {{site.data.alerts.end}}

 To set an upgrade window: